mjsteinbaugh/dotfiles/README.md

 ## Installation

-Use the [koopa](https://github.com/acidgenomics/koopa/) shell bootloader to configure your environment.
+Use the [koopa](https://github.com/acidgenomics/koopa/) shell bootloader to configure your environment automatically.

 ## See also